hrhm47/Real-Estate-App/README.md

 # Welcome to Real Estate app 👋

-This is a Hobby and Learning Project, in which I build a full-stack Real Estate application with React Native, featuring Google authentication, dynamic property listings, and user profiles.
-Designed with modern tools like Expo SDK 52, Appwrite, Tailwind CSS, and TypeScript for a seamless and scalable experience.
+This is a hobby and learning project where I built a full-stack real estate application using React Native.
+The app features Google authentication, dynamic property listings, and user profiles — designed with modern tools for a seamless and scalable experience.

+Built using:

+- Expo SDK 52

+- Appwrite (Backend as a Service)

+- Tailwind CSS

+- TypeScript

 ## Features
 - Authentication with Google: Secure and seamless user sign-ins using Google’s authentication service.